Grenfell Tower Inquiry

 Published evidence summary

-According to gov.uk (26 February 2025), National Evacuation Guidelines for carrying out partial or total evacuations of high-rise residential buildings were published on 5 February 2024.
-According to the National Fire Chiefs Council and Fire and Rescue Services, they are now considering how to use these guidelines to develop their operational guidance.
+- National Evacuation Guidelines for carrying out partial or total evacuations of high-rise residential buildings were published on 5 February 2024 (National Evacuation Guidelines for Fire and Rescue Services, MHCLG, February 2024).

 UK Government (Primary)